Is Lion’s Mane Psychedelic?

 Our Lucid Coffee uses a fruiting body mushroom formula that is much more pure and potent than mycelial supplements.

 If you want to take full advantage of the "functional" side of functional mushrooms, consider a mushroom super-blend like our Lucid Coffee, Chai, or Matcha powders.
-It takes full advantage of the benefits of these superfood mushrooms by pairing Cordyceps, Maitake, Tremella, and Lion's Mane, plus powerful nootropics, like BCAA's, L-Theanine, Alpha-GPC, and more.

 Conclusion: Will Lion’s Mane Make You Trip?

-So, to answer the question “is Lion’s Mane psychedelic?” we say this:
+So, to answer the question “Is Lion’s Mane psychedelic?” we say this:

-While Lion's Mane mushroom is not traditionally considered a psychedelic, it does contain compounds that have been shown to have psychedelic properties.
+While Lion's Mane mushroom is not traditionally considered a psychedelic, it does contain compounds that have been shown to have similar properties.
 These compounds may contribute to the cognitive and neurological effects reported by users of Lion's Mane mushroom, including increased focus and mental clarity, improved memory and learning, and reduced symptoms of anxiety and depression.

 Will it take you on a wild trip?
 Maybe…if you were to consume copious amounts of Lion’s Mane, but nobody has ever done it before and managed to record the results.
 So, more than likely, Lion’s Mane doesn’t belong in the magic mushroom hall of fame, rather it belongs in the medicinal mushroom medicine cabinet.